Devdannnny/xm-app/README.md

 -   [x] Chart.js
 -   [x] php mailer - sending of Email

+## Update .env Key

+Change the .env.example to .env and update the API_KEY with the Api Key - `API_KEY`

 ## Start Vite to enable Tailwind CSS

 Open a new terminal then run - `npm run dev`